LimaYes/pos_incentivizer/README.md

 npm install
 ```

 Then edit ```pos.js``` to add a passphrase to an account with a few XEL in it.
-Also configure the node's ip address and the fees you are willing to spend:
+Also configure the node's ip address and the fees you are willing to spend.
+Don't be afraid of using a remote node: all signing is done locally and your passphrase should never leave your computer.

 ```javascript
 // ONLY EDIT THIS: BEGIN